Solavaca Ranch - Texas Mountain Bike Trail International Mountain Bicycle Association FWMBA Member DORBA Member

 Cat Claw Classic Jeff Skins the Cat Falls Area of the Upper Creek Jake on the Upper Creek Mike A LC Rocks Orr Brothers on the Berm Chris is the Mann

 Welcome to my place.
 It is a nice place to kick back and soak in the good country.
 Or you could jump on your mountain bike and pump up, down, around and through the rock strewn hills and cedar covered reaches of the Solavaca - a Texas Mountain Bike Trail.
 The Solavaca is very diverse with enough trail to interest beginners as well as seasoned riders looking for techincal riding and single-track in the XC tradition.
 In 2008, we hosted our first mountain bike race.
-We are now a regular stop for the TMBRA XC Spring State Championship Series, and plan to host more racing in the future.
+From 2010-13, we were a regular stop for the TMBRA XC Spring State Championship Series.
+In 2013 -15 we provided 8.5 miles in the Fossil 50.
+We have stepped out of racing for now.
+We still see many of those racers as they make the pilgrimage back over the years.

 Trail notes -